benecsj/python_sample_app/prompt.md

 ### Working Context for Future Sessions (AI Assistant)

-This project is a Python tool that converts C/C++ codebases into PlantUML diagrams.
-Keep these principles and workflows in mind for all future work in this repository.
+This project is a Sample Python tool

 ## Project Overview
-- Pipeline steps:
-  1) Parse C/C++ files → model.json
-  2) Verify model sanity
-  3) Transform model based on configuration
-  4) Generate PlantUML files
-- Priorities: test-driven development, single responsibility per file, modern Python packaging via pyproject.toml, concise practical docs.
+This is a sample python project

 ## Code Style & Quality
 - Naming: variables/functions snake_case; classes PascalCase